ryanbarringtoncox/ResponsiveDesigns/README.md

 Icons are taken from the noun project: http://thenounproject.com/

-The navbars were are a little different, each built from the default framework implementation.
+The navbars differ slightly from one another.
+Each is built from its default framework implementation.